 It was an incredibly hot day so walking around in the sun wasn’t easy, but definitely worth it.
 I got to try some awesome Chicago-style pizza that I fell in love with – sorry New York City!

 I feel like even though 24 hours wasn’t nearly enough time to explore Chicago properly, it was more than enough to give me a taste of the city.
 But you can surely squeeze in a lot of living before and after the sunset in Chicago.
 Enjoy!

 Other practical information:

-Trick for saving on water: If you want to save money on water get a LifeStraw Water Bottle.
+Trick for saving on water: If you want to save money on the water get a LifeStraw Water Bottle.
 It’s a water bottle with special filter that will allow you to drink tap water.
 Or even some from the pond, puddle or waterfall – everywhere!

-INSURANCE: Don’t forget to arrange a health insure before heading to Chicago, or anywhere in the US.
+INSURANCE: Don’t forget to arrange a health insurance before heading to Chicago, or anywhere in the US.
 The easiest and the most reliable travel insurance is World Nomads Travel Insurance.
 Get it before your trip to avoid unnecessary troubles that might ruin your holidays!